shanzenos/NetSphere-Pirates-Season-1-Extended/README.md

 # NetSphere-Pirates-Season-1-Extended
-Based on WTFBlub's original version of his season 1 P26 Emu: https://github.com/wtfblub/NetspherePirates
+Based on WTFBlub's original version of his season 1 Patch 26 Server Emulator: https://github.com/wtfblub/NetspherePirates

 This is an extended, bug fixed &amp; improved upon version of Wtfblub's Netsphere Pirates S4 League season 1 server emulator.
 Special thanks for VV & Wizzardo for massive contributions to overhaul big parts of this.